ziqi92/Modof/README.md

 <kbd>batch_size</kbd> and <kbd>batch_id</kbd> is recommended to use for large training dataset.
 If your training dataset is large, you can process batches of training data in a parallel way by running the above command multiple times with different batch_id.
 These two arguments are simply designed to speed up the data preprocessing for large dataset.
 If you have small training dataset, you can choose not to specify the value of <kbd>batch_size</kbd> and <kbd>batch_id</kbd>, and then the entire training data will be processed one time.

-Note that the training pairs of molecules for *Modof* model is required to differ in terms of only one fragment.
-The training pairs which differ in multiple fragments will be filtered out by the above command.
+Note that the training pairs of molecules for *Modof* model are required to differ in terms of only one disconnection site.
+The training pairs which differ in multiple disconnection site will be filtered out by the above command.
 To get enough training pairs for *Modof* model, it is expected that the molecules in your own training data are very similar.

 Example: